Consent for Women’s Hormone Optimization Program

 Endometrial cancer when estrogen is used without adequate progesterone in individuals with a uterus (Progesterone is always prescribed with Estogen, especially in those with a uterus, except for vaginal only estrogen)

-Common side effects may include breast tenderness, nausea, headaches, skin irritation at patch sites, and irregular bleeding.
+Common side effects may include breast tenderness, nausea, headaches, skin irritation at patch sites, irregular bleeding, or emotional swings.
+If side effects occur dosing or formulation can be adjusted, as well as reviewing hormone metabolism, methylation, and detoxification pathways.

 Progesterone-Related Risks